Rodash4/CodeRefactor/README.md

 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

+Fixed clicking funtion on nav
+Added alt for images
+Changed tags and cleaned up coding

 # URL
 https://github.com/Rodash4/CodeRefactor